The Bride of Christ?

 “The New Testament portrays the Church as the Bride of Christ.”
 I’ve heard and read statements similar to this all my adult life and I assumed they were true because everyone seemed to believe them.
 As I studied and taught Bible classes over the years, however, I began examining the scriptures cited to prove the church is Jesus’ bride and I became less confident.

 In this article, we’ll examine relevant scriptures and try to determine what the Bible says about the bride of Christ.
 I realize my conclusions will be controversial and may have very few supporters.
-In fact, the conclusions certainly will not affect your salvation and maybe not even your relationship with God; but they may help you conform your thinking to scripture, which I believe is a worthwhile pursuit.
+The conclusions certainly will not affect your salvation and maybe not even your relationship with God.
+But they may help you conform your thinking to scripture, which the Bible calls “repentance.”